laurarnichols/CrossSectionCalculations/SiVH3/GaNPaper/VASPandExport/README.md

 * I use non-spin-polarized calculations for the perfect crystal and spin-polarized for the defect crystal.
 * We need symmetry turned off (`ISYM=0`) for feeding into the Export code, but for relaxations I leave the symmetry alone for speed.
 * Used `vasp_gam` (gamma-only) version of VASP to speed up HSE calculations. `Export` currently doesn't work properly for gamma-only, but I cut everything out besides the energy stuff because that is all we need.
+* __Important__: Our code has not been compiled properly on Perlmutter yet.
+I am in the process of trying to distribute the arrays better to get rid of the seg faults.
+Those are gone, but the results are not correct, so the code still needs some debugging.